 Temporarily Accessioned-X-Ray

 A further sense of evocation is evidenced in Temporarily accessioned- X-Ray, a full size digital print from multiple x-rays made directly from Freud’s coat.
-As previously mentioned, Freud’s coat had been my entry point 20 years ago in my first exhibition at the museum.
-Then, it was not on display, now. it is in the hallway It has become a culturally important object, including being featured in Sophie Calle’s exhibition ‘Appointment' 1999 where Calle is pictured wearing the coat in the doorway of the museum.
-I wanted to reflect this changed status I obtained permission for the National Gallery in London to temporarily accession the coat and x-ray it as if it were an old master painting.
+As previously mentioned, Freud’s coat had been my entry point 20 years ago in my first exhibition at the Museum.
+At that time it was not on display, as it is now.
+It has become a culturally important object, including being featured in Sophie Calle’s exhibition ‘Appointment' 1999 where Calle is pictured wearing the coat in the doorway of the Museum.
+In order to reflect this changed status I obtained permission for the National Gallery in London to temporarily accession the coat and x-ray it as if it were an old master painting.
 I was particularly interested in the process of what was needed to be put in place for such an action to happen.
 This included prior to the event, a valuation, a condition report, and the assistance of the curatorial staff to pack the coat for transport.
 On the day itself, Bryony Davies, (Assistant Curator at the Freud Museum) and myself accompanied the coat on its journey to and from the National Gallery.
-At the National gallery, the coat was assigning an accession number and a further condition report conducted before the coat could be laid out and prepared for being x-rayed.
+At the National gallery, the coat was assigned an accession number and a further condition report conducted before the coat could be laid out and prepared for being x-rayed.
 The final x-rays were scanned and then digitally stitched together and a full size inkjet print made at the Centre for Fine Print Research (UWE) under the supervision of Dr Paul Laidler.

 Travelling Cases